 Which brings us to one of the recurrent themes in this blog, the insanity of modern partisan politics.
 Because what most everyone has missed, is that COBRA socialized medicine because it mandated that the rest of us will pay for it.
-Consider that the people who use the ER for primary care are those who do not have health insurance, which largely means the poor.
+Consider that the people who use the ER for primary care are generally those who do not have health insurance, which largely means the poor.
 You can’t get blood out of a turnip, and the money has to come from somewhere.
-So the rest of us had to pay for the costs of COBRA, it’s just that the cost is hidden in hospital fees, insurance premiums, and taxes, direct and indirect.
+So the rest of us had to cover the costs of COBRA.
+It’s just that the cost is hidden in hospital fees, insurance premiums, and taxes, direct and indirect.

 Which gives us insight into the reality of the Obamacare debate: it isn’t about facts, economics, or the public will.
-It’s about political football, and the fatuous, absolutist battles about liberal and conservative.
+It’s about political football, and the fatuous, absolutist battles between liberal and conservative.

 Because the president who gave us socialized medicine, the man who signed COBRA into law, was none other than conservative icon Ronald Reagan.
 Reagan didn’t think of it as socialized medicine, and conservatives at the time may have griped quietly, but they largely went along with it.